sirnewton01/ghfs/README.md

 With this filesystem you can use GitHub from the freedom of your favorite shell and text editor.
 In particular, you can use this to mount GitHub onto a Plan 9 system and use it to collaborate on projects with other Plan 9 users.
+Content is presented either in plain text or rich markdown for ease of viewing or converting them into graphical formats for offline reading.

 ## Current feature set
 * Browse repositories by owner